andrel/vipps-psp-recurring-api/vipps-psp-api.md

 Note 93 is for when the makePayment request from Vipps contains the statuses CANCEL or TIMEOUT.
 Cancel is when the user cancels in the Vipps app, and TimeOut is when the user does not act on the payment.

-### Status Updates

-To provide a consistent user experience it is important that Vipps is notified by changes to the payment status when it is captured, cancelled or refunded.
-Vipps also provides an endpoint to check the payment status.

 ## HTTP responses